Architectural Trade-offs in the Energy-Efficient Era: A Comparative Study of power-capping NVIDIA H100 and H200: Testbed and Benchmarks

 \subsection{Methodology}

-We executed the two benchmarks independently across all GPUs on four nodes.
-For each execution, we capture the benchmark throughput (in TFlop/s or TB/s), along with average metrics for total power draw (W), memory power draw (W), SM frequency (MHz), and memory frequency (MHz).
-On NVIDIA architectures, the overall power consumption $W_\mathrm{Total}$ is additive:
+We executed the micro-benchmarks independently across all GPUs on four nodes, i.e., identical binaries were submitted on 16 GPUs at once with different power caps.
+For the ViT benchmark, we perform regression on 1 GPU instead of 16 GPUs due to limited hardware availability.
+For each execution, we capture the benchmark throughput (in TFlop/s or TB/s or samples/sec), along with average metrics for total power draw (W), memory power draw (W), SM frequency (MHz), and memory frequency (MHz).
+According to the NVIDIA NVML documentation for \texttt{nvmlDeviceGetPowerUsage}~\cite{nvidia_nvml}, the power draw reported is for the whole GPU including associated circuitry like memory, etc. Hence, we assume that the overall power consumption reported $W_\mathrm{Total}$ is additive:

-Both $W_{\mathrm{Total}}$ and $W_{\mathrm{Memory}}$ are recorded using \texttt{nvidia-smi -q} with a 10-second polling interval. $W_{\mathrm{GPU}}$ is the power draw combining power draw from SM units, L2 cache unit and the memory controller.
+Since both of our micro-benchmarks run for at least 10 minutes at full Thermal Design Power (TDP) for a single run, both $W_{\mathrm{Total}}$ and $W_{\mathrm{Memory}}$ are recorded using \texttt{nvidia-smi -q} with a 10-second polling interval.
+Similar metrics for the ViT benchmark are collected using a 100\,ms polling interval since the workload is not constant over time. $W_{\mathrm{GPU}}$ is the power draw combining the SM units, the L2 cache, and the memory controller.
 At the end of each benchmark run, the collected values are time-averaged to generate one consolidated data point per benchmark run.
 Because there is no inter-GPU communication during these runs, communication-related power draw is excluded from our analysis.

-We evaluated both the NVIDIA H100 and H200 across a power-capping range from 200 W to their maximum Thermal Design Power (TDP) of 700 W in increments of 100 W. Across all tested GPU power limits, the memory frequency remained strictly static: 1593~MHz for the H100 and 3201~MHz for the H200.
+We evaluated both the NVIDIA H100 and H200 across a power-capping range from 200\,W to their maximum TDP of 700\,W in increments of 100\,W. Across all tested GPU power limits, the memory frequency remained strictly static: 1593~MHz for the H100 and 3201~MHz for the H200.

-All experiments use random data initialization to maximize GPU power draw.
-Randomly initialized data causes more dynamic power due to more frequent switching~\cite{Anantha,Najm}; we experimented with different array initialization techniques like constant and random data and found up to 100 W difference in power draw.
-This is in line with similar recent studies on recent CPUs and GPUs~\cite{schoene2019,Oscar}, but it is not within the scope of this study to go into detail of this behavior.
+All experiments use random data initialization to maximize power draw.
+Randomly initialized data causes more dynamic power due to more frequent transistor switching~\cite{Anantha,Najm}; we experimented with different array initialization techniques like constant and random data and found up to 100\,W difference in power draw.
+This is in line with similar studies on recent CPUs and GPUs~\cite{schoene2019,Oscar}, but it is not within the scope of this study to go into detail of this behavior.
 More data on this topic is available online.\footnote{https://blogs.fau.de/adityauj/2025/11/15/power-frequency-characteristics/}.